ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 # Security Considerations

+## Policies relating to Verifier and Relying Party

+The generation of PKIX evidence by a HSM is to provide sufficient information to a Verifier and a Relying Party to appraise the Target Environment (the HSM) and make decisions based on this appraisal.

+The Appraisal Policy associated with the Verifier influences the generation of the Attestation Results.
+Those results, in turn, are consumed by Relying Party to make decisions about the HSM, which might be based on a set of rules and policies.
+Therefore, the interpretation of PKIX evidence may greatly influence the outcome of some decisions.

 A Verifier MAY reject a PKIX Attestation if it lacks required attributes per their appraisal policy.
 For example, if a Relying Party mandates a FIPS-certified device, it SHOULD reject evidence lacking sufficient information to verify the device's FIPS certification status.

+If a Verifier encounters an attribute with an unrecognized attribute type, it MAY ignore it and treat it as extraneous information.
+By ignoring an attribute, the Verifier may accept PKIX evidence that would be deemed malformed to a Verifier with different policies.
+However, this approach fosters a higher likelihood of achieving interoperability.

 ## Simple to Implement {#sec-cons-simple}

-The nature of attestation requires the attestation service to be implemented in an extremely privileged position within the HSM so that it can collect measurements of both the hardware environment and the application keys being attested.
+The nature of attestation requires the attestation service to be implemented in an extremely privileged position within the HSM so that it can collect measurements of both the hardware environment and the user keys being attested.
 For many HSM and TPM architectures, this will place the Attestation Service inside the "HSM kernel" and potentially subject to FIPS 140-3 or Common Criteria validation and change control.
-For both security and compliance reasons there is incentive for the emitting and parsing logic to be simple and easy to implement correctly.
+For both security and compliance reasons there is incentive for the generation and parsing logic to be simple and easy to implement correctly.
 Additionally, when the data formats contained in this specification are parsed within an HSM boundary -- that would be parsing a request entity, or parsing an attestation produced by a different HSM -- implementers SHOULD opt for simple logic that rejects any data that does not match the expected format instead of attempting to be flexible.

 In particular, Attesting Services SHOULD generate the attestation object from scratch and avoid copying any content from the request.
 Attesting Services MUST NOT allow unrecognized attributes or any attribute value other than the nonce to be echoed from the request into the attestation object.